Where to Buy Local and Affordable Handicrafts in Cusco

 Pisac Market

-Pisac is at the beginning of the Sacred Valley of the Incas; it is a splendid place that, in the Inca era, was one of the essential points to enter the Antisuyo (jungle).
+Pisac is at the beginning of the Sacred Valley of the Incas; it is a splendid place that, in the Inca era, was one of the essential points of entry into the Antisuyo (jungle).
 As this site was strategic, the Quechuas built a settlement on its heights.
 Later, with the Spaniards’ arrival, they placed a corregimiento in the zone.

 This place is crowded because it is a must-stop on the Sacred Valley of the Incas tour.
-It is also one of the villages passed through to reach the Inca citadel of Machu Picchu.
+It is also one of the villages through which you reach the Inca citadel of Machu Picchu.

 You will find many local handicrafts in this craft market, which are much cheaper than in Machu Picchu.
-For this reason, there is a more fantastic offer of products with the possibility of finding very competitive prices.
+For this reason, there is a broader selection of products, with the possibility of finding very competitive prices.
 You can buy all kinds of handicrafts, canvases, products made of alpaca wool, baby alpaca, etc.

 Remember that these craft markets are not large businesses, which allows you to negotiate the price with the tent’s owner.
 A helpful tip would be to call them fondly “little house” and gain their trust to achieve a discount.
 But of course, without exaggerating to make it spontaneous.

 You can also buy silversmiths in these places, where the craftsmen explain how they perform their goldsmithing work.
-As for purchasing alpaca garments, hiring a guide to take you to the most exciting areas for silver is advisable.
+When purchasing alpaca garments, it is advisable to hire a guide to take you to the most exciting silver areas.

-Take advantage of your visit to the Pisac Market to try one of the empanadas made with quinoa in a colonial oven.
+Take advantage of your visit to the Pisac Market to try one of the quinoa empanadas baked in a colonial oven.

 San Pedro Market

-Suppose you have a free day in the city of Cusco.
-In that case, you must visit what built the San Pedro Market, this center of supplies in 1925, designed by the same French engineer Alexandre Gustave Eiffel, the same designer of the famous Eiffel Tower from Paris.
+Suppose you have a free day in Cusco.
+In that case, you must visit what built the San Pedro Market, this center of supplies in 1925, designed by the same French engineer Alexandre Gustave Eiffel, the same designer of the famous Eiffel Tower in Paris.

 This place is considered one of the most critical markets in Cusco.
-It has different sections for meats, fruits, flowers, foods, cheeses, typical loaves of bread (bread kicks), potatoes, and juices.
+It has different sections for meats, fruits, flowers, foods, cheeses, typical loaves of bread (breadsticks), potatoes, and juices.

 The handicraft area is at the northeast door.
 You can find many small souvenirs here, such as keyrings, bracelets, and necklaces.
 There are also scarves and sweaters; in this case, there are no silverware or Alpaca clothing galleries.

-Cusco’s food market, San Pedro, is famous.
+Cusco’s San Pedro food market is famous.
 Always be careful with your belongings, and it is advisable to put the backpack in the front.
 Here, the prices are negotiable, and the variety is wide.

 In Fertur, we recommend you visit the city of Cusco with a local guide.
 Besides taking you to this market, you can develop a complete itinerary of the San Blas neighborhood, Plaza San Francisco, the stone of the 12 angles, and much more.